lortza/rocapapeltijeras/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rocapapeltijeras.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+This gem currently does not have tests and also needs some help with Spanish translation.

 ## License